HL7/US-Core/input/pagecontent/general-guidance.md

 ### Read (Fetch) Syntax

-Fetching resource interactions on profile pages are defined with the following syntax:
+Fetching resource interactions are defined by the [FHIR RESTful API].
+Guidance is included on the profile pages for conformance and informative purposes:

  **`GET [base]/[Resource-type]/[id] {parameters}`**